IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/vehicle-functions.md

 ![Vehicle functions decomposition](images/vehicle_functions_domain-vehicle-function-diagram.svg)

-As shown in the diagram, IndiGO has a single interface for all types of vehicle platforms.
+As shown in the diagram, TomTom IndiGO has a single interface for all types of vehicle platforms.
 In the [`platform_vehiclefunctions_api_common_vehiclefunctions`](TTIVI_INDIGO_API) module we define the different types of vehicle properties and how we communicate with them.

 The vehicle function services are built on top of Android Car, which in turn uses the Vehicle Hardware Abstraction Layer (VHAL).
 Working our way up we describe how to write or use a vehicle